 Ms. Bagneris MOVED, seconded Ms. Zink, to adopt the agenda.
 Unanimously approved.

-Motion by Robert Barnett, seconded by Aleta Leckelt, to change the order of the agenda items. .
+Motion by Robert Barnett, seconded by Aleta Leckelt, to change the order of the agenda items.
 No public comment.
 All in favor.

 Update on Stanley

 (This agenda item was taken out of order as the presenter had to leave for another appointment.)
 Mr. Beaux Jones, Asst.
 Attorney General, gave an update.
 He explained there existed an Assignment of Interest in the space at the lower Pontalba to Omni Bank (now IberiaBank), by the owners of Stanley.
 The assignment provided that Omni Bank could assume the lease, should Stanley default on their debts.
 However, Omni Bank could not invoke the Assignment since a third party (LSM) is involved.
 The lease states that Omni Bank (now Iberia) can request the right to take over Stanley's interest should it default.
 IberiaBank, the Court and the State’s Attorney’s General have jointly agreed to allow Mr. Jones to draft and insert language that addresses Iberia’s right to not assume the lease and not allow Iberia to use the lease as collateral for the property..
 Therefore, IberiaBank can only assume the lease with specific permission from the LSM Board.